1. Introduction

 This Guidance Statement is not legal advice, nor will it necessarily provide a defence to complaints of unsatisfactory professional conduct or professional misconduct.

-This Guidance Statement is endorsed by the QLS Ethics Committee as representing a standard of good practice.
+This Guidance Statement is endorsed by the QLS Ethics Advisory Committee as representing a standard of good practice.

 2. Legal and ethical principles